growing lemon balm

 Richters and Colonial Creek Farm

-are my go-to online sources for live herb plants.
+are my go-to sources for buying live herb plants online.
 My orders have always arrived promptly and in great shape.

 Wait until nighttime temps are consistently at 50°F (10°C) or warmer before transplanting a young lemon balm plant into your garden or container.